We have read that the drive between Valdez and Anchorage, our next

 The best river and mountain views were on Jimís side so I missed getting

 pictures of most of them.
-They're in our memory bank.
+They're in our memory bank, because we don't

 There are lots of turnouts along this section of highway that are